Differentially Private Release of Event Logs for Process Mining: Conclusion and Future Work

 This article proposed a concept of the differentially private event log and a mechanism to compute such logs.
 A differentially private event log limits the increase in the probability that an attacker may learn a suffix of an individual's trace given a prefix (or vice-versa) or the timestamp of activity in an individual's trace.
 To this end, we inject differentially private noise by sampling the traces in the log.
 This approach does not add case variants (cf. Sect.~\ref{sec:app:oversample}) and hence fulfills~\ref{int:req:trace}.
 To fulfill~\ref{int:req:time}, we quantify $\epsilon$ based on a technique that finds the maximum $\epsilon$ (minimum noise) that keeps the guessing advantage below $\delta$ (cf. Sect.\ref{sec:attack_model} and Prop.~\ref{prop:min_eps}).

-The empirical findings show that the proposed approach is a step toward anonymizing event logs while preserving the utility of the process mining analysis.
-The proposed approach outperforms the baselines in terms of Jaccard distance and earth movers' distance and generalization to all fourteen real-life event logs selected in the evaluation.
-Furthermore, the approach can process large size event logs in practical memory size (32 GB).
+The evaluation show that the proposed approach is a step toward anonymizing event logs while preserving the utility of the process mining analysis.
+The proposed approach outperforms the baselines in terms of earth movers' distance and generalization to all fourteen real-life logs selected in the evaluation.
+Furthermore, the approach can process large size logs in practical memory size (32 GB).

 A limitation of the proposed method is that it anonymizes the timestamp without performing calendar anonymization, violating organizational rules (e.g., single activity at each timestamp).
 A possible avenue for future work is to model and include organizational rules while anonymizing logs.
 A second limitation is that the input log is assumed to have only three columns: case ID, activity, and timestamp.
 Real-world event logs contain other columns, e.g., resources.
 To do so, we need to extend the log representation, e.g., via multidimensional data structures instead of DAFSAs.
 Furthermore, we consider adapting a utility-aware case filtering for unstructured event logs as a future research direction.